asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 # Earth 2020X Backgrounds
 {: .no_toc }

-*This page catalogs an expanding collection of Troika backgrounds created using the Earth 2020X process and playlists.
-Text is draft at this point.*
+*This page catalogs an expanding collection of Troika! backgrounds created using the Earth 2020X process and playlists.
+Have you created your own?
+Send it to us.*

-These backgrounds are the product of a befuddled AI intrepreting Spotify as the sole source of all truth about Earth 2020X; the AI has created avatars based on song titles to send to Earth, blend in  and observe the locals.
-That's gonna go well...
+These backgrounds are the product of a distant AI interpreting Spotify as the sole source of all truth about Earth.
+The AI has created avatars based on song titles to send to Earth, blend in with the locals, and complete a mission for the AI.
+That’ll be interesting.

-Did I mention that the AI believes that EVERYONE on Earth has a tattoo that declares their worldview and passions?
+Did we mention that the AI understand that EVERYONE on Earth has a tattoo that declares their worldview and passions?

+## Playlist
+{: .no_toc }
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/5peJMvNPWE4rLbZkN9cW9t?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

-## Index
+## Backgrounds
 {: .no_toc }
 - TOC
 {:toc}